 Anyone who eats this bread will live for ever;

 and the bread that I shall give is my flesh,

 Bishop Barron's homily is about Jesus' statement that 'I am the bread of life' and an extract from Marcelino D'Ambrosio's website where he discusses Elijah "The Moping Prophet" (click)

 Pope Francis: continuation of his catechesis on the Ten Commandments and the text of his revision to the Catechism about the death penalty (click)

 Homily of Pope Francis on migrants on 5th anniversary of his visit to Lampedusa (click)

 Psalm for prayer this week and CAFOD Prayer for Peace (click)

-Parish project in support of St Therese Hospital in Nzara, South Sudan updated with new information and photos (click)
+Parish project in support of St Therese Hospital in Nzara, South Sudan (click)

 The parish school is St Peter's First School, situated close to the Church.
 It was established in around 1860 in part of the building which is now the Parish Centre.
 The school is now associated with other local Catholic schools in Redditch as part of the Our Lady of Lourdes Multi-Academy Company (MAC).
 Click here for a link to the school website.
 The headteacher is Mrs Catherine Clubley.